 In order to update the available location service of the SLM-C (e.g. location access type, position methods) which has registered to the SLM-S before, the SLM-C shall send a CoAP PUT request message to the SLM-S according to procedures specified in IETF RFC 7252 [21].
 In the CoAP PUT request, the SLM-C:

-a) shall include a CoAP URI set to the URI corresponding to the identity of the SLM-S as specified in clause B.3.1.2.x with:
+a) shall include a CoAP URI set to the URI corresponding to the identity of the SLM-S as specified in clause B.3.1.2.6 with:

 1) the "apiRoot" set to the SLM-S URI; and